The SAGEX Review on Scattering Amplitudes, Chapter 2: An Invitation to Color-Kinematics Duality and the Double Copy: Color/kinematics duality and the double copy

 \subsection{Basics of color/kinematics duality}

-The simplest example of theory exhibiting color-kinematics duality is a gauge theory, in which all fields are in the adjoint representation of the gauge group, considered in the original paper~\cite{BCJ}.
+The canonical example of a theory exhibiting color-kinematics duality is a gauge theory in which all fields are in the adjoint representation of the gauge group, as considered in the original paper~\cite{BCJ}.
 In any such theory, the $m$-point tree-level amplitudes in $D$ dimensions may be written as

-where sum runs over the set of distinct $m$-point graphs with only three-point vertices.
+where the sum runs over the set of distinct $m$-point graphs with only three-point vertices.
 Contributions from any diagram with quartic or higher-point vertices can be assigned to these graphs simply by multiplying and dividing by appropriate missing propagators.
-The color factor $c_j$ is obtained by dressing each vertex in graph $j$ with the relevant group-theory structure constant, $\tilde{f}^{abc}=i\sqrt{2}f^{abc} = \mathrm{Tr}([T^{a},T^{b}] T^{c})$, where the hermitian generators of the gauge group $T^a$ are normalized as $\mathrm{Tr}(T^{a}T^{b})=\delta^{a b}.$ The kinematic numerators $n_{j}$ depends on momenta, polarizations, and spinors, as one would obtain using Feynman rules.
+The color factor $c_j$ is obtained by dressing each vertex in graph $j$ with the relevant group-theory structure constant, $\tilde{f}^{abc}=i\sqrt{2}f^{abc} = \mathrm{Tr}([T^{a},T^{b}] T^{c})$, where the hermitian generators of the gauge group $T^a$ are normalized as $\mathrm{Tr}(T^{a}T^{b})=\delta^{a b}.$ The kinematic numerators $n_{j}$ depend on momenta, polarizations, and spinors, as one would obtain using Feynman rules.
 The factors $1/d_{i_{j}}$ are ordinary scalar Feynman propagators, where $i_j$ runs over the propagators for diagram $j$.
 We denote the gauge-theory coupling constant as $g$.

 The nontrivial insight is that the kinematic numerators can be made to obey the same algebraic relations as the color factors~\cite{BCJ,BCJLoop,SimplifyingBCJ, BCCJRReview}.
 For theories with only fields in the adjoint representation there are two generic properties.
 The first is that they obey Jacobi relations that are inherited from the Lie algebra structure.
 For example, for the diagrams in \fig{FourPointFigure} the color factors obey